webkraller/personal-site/src/content/work/Management Excellence/index.md

 Management Excellence was a one-stop shop for companies trying to improve their business via technology solutions.
 This company directly evolved into <a href="http://kppropertyadvisors.com/">KP Property Advisors</a>.

 <ul>
-<li>Lead development on a diverse portfolio of tech projects ranging from commercial properties, massage chairs, electronic bingo, and beyond.</li>
+<li>Led development on a diverse portfolio of tech projects ranging from commercial properties, massage chairs, electronic bingo, and beyond.</li>
+<li>Designed numerous system solutions, involving software and hardware interactions.</li>
 <li>Oversaw both local and overseas development teams.</li>
 </ul>